 Skipwith House is located within the superb Victorian manor house Shiplake Court.
 Directly above the Great Hall, there is no doubt the house lies at the centre of College life.

-The Skipwith population is made up of predominantly day pupils, with a number of flexi-boarders and Sixth Form girls.
+The Skipwith population is made up of predominantly day pupils, with a number of flexi-boarders.
 Despite the transition to accommodate more day pupils, the traditional boarding ethos of the house is still very much present.
-An increasing number of pupils are choosing to take advantage of Shiplake’s convenient flexi-boarding options.
+An increasing number of pupils are choosing to take advantage of Shiplake’s convenient flexi-boarding options and from September 2018 Year 9 to 11 flexi-boarders in Everett House will spend their boarding nights in Skipwith which will create a solid boarding community.
 House staff endeavour to create a welcoming environment and take a holistic approach to the pastoral care and academic progress of all boys.

 In September 2014, Mr Alex Duncan became Housemaster of Skipwith.
 Alex lives on site with his wife Charlotte and their two sons, Oliver and Torin, having arrived at Shiplake in 2013 with twelve years of Geography teaching experience.
-Mr Duncan held numerous leadership roles in previous schools, including Head of Department and Head of Year.
-He is now enjoying working as a Housemaster.
+Housemaster Mr Duncan held numerous leadership roles in previous schools, including Head of Department and Head of Year.

 Mr Duncan is extremely passionate about his subject, with a particular interest in volcanoes and rivers.
 His ability to build great rapport and mutual respect with pupils makes him a popular member of the Shiplake community.
 Alex’s other passions in life are largely centred around spending time with his family, and time on the sports field.
 Alex is accordingly a valued member of the Shiplake sports coaching team, sharing his expertise in rugby, football and cricket.
 He is a loyal supporter of Crystal Palace FC and an active member of the staff cricket and football teams.